Choosing a Spiritual Teacher

 Pride: look at me, look at what I know, be proud of yourself, be humble

-Weight: this is important, significant, meaningful, this matters, respect and honour me, life, nature, this teaching
+Weight: this is important, significant, meaningful, this matters, respect and honour life, nature, this teaching